mvolkmann/blog/src/warp.md

 The first launch will prompt you to sign up.
 Subsequent launches will prompt you to sign in.

+## Settings

+To view and modify settings, select Warp ...
+Settings ...
+Settings or press cmd-,.

+The left nav of the Settings dialog contains the following sections:

+- Account

+  This displays the logged in username and current version of Warp.

+- Appearance

+  When "Sync with OS" is on, Warp switches between light and dark mode based on the current OS setting.
+  It is off by default.

+  The "Window Opacity" can be adjusted to enable seeing content behind Warp windows.
+  It is 100% by default.

+  When the Panes "Dim inactive panes" is on, all panes except the current one are dimmed to make it clear which pane is active.
+  It is off by default.

+  When the Blocks "Compact mode" is on, the vertical space around the horizontal lines that separate blocks is removed.
+  It is off by default.

+  In the Text section, the "Terminal font", "Font size", and "Line height" can be set.
+  I am using "FiraCode Nerd Font Mono" which supports ligatures.

+  In the Cursor section, the "Blinking cursor" option can be toggled.
+  It is on by default.

+- Features
+- Shared blocks
+- Keyboard shortcuts
+- Privacy
+- About

 ## Blocks

 Entering a shell command creates a "block".

+Blocks are divided by thin horizontal lines.
+By default there is a lot of vertical space on both sizes of these lines.
+To remove the space, open Settings, select Appearance, and toggle on "Compact mode".

 There are two ways to select a previous block: